 FAQ

 Yes, it is possible if you are writing a long essay (more than three pages) because you will generally need to present more background details to introduce the topic better.
-If you are writing a short essay, your introduction will typically take only one paragraph.
+If you are writing a short essay, your introduction will typically take only one section.

 Yes, you can start your essay with a question.
 As we mentioned in our article, you can use different types of questions.
 But remember that starting an essay this way is considered a cliche, and many teachers advise against it.